An Excerpt from a Patient Who Suffers from Mental Illness

 Well balanced mental health will help you to cope with stress and be able to maintain healthy relationships, make sound life decisions, use your potential to the maximum level and maintain both your mental and physical health.

-Those of you who maintain your mental health and take support of counselors have to spend less money on their health.
+Those of you who maintain your mental health and take the support of counselors have to spend less money on their health.
 Poor mental health causes many physical ailments that increase your frequency of visiting doctors and taking medication.
-Similarly when you have poor mental health you will take more medications and therapy sessions.
+Similarly, when you have poor mental health you will take more medications and therapy sessions.
 Both will increase the cost of medical bills but after you receive proper mental health counseling or therapy you will be more mentally fit and will not have the need to visit the doctor or take medication.
 This reduces the cost of your medical bills.

 Good mental health prevents poor physical healing and dangerous habits such as smoking or unhealthy eating behavior.

-Many research studies have provided evidence that those for those of you who took proper mental health care and support of a counselor the number of medical visits decreased.
+Many research studies have provided evidence that for those of you who took proper mental health care and support of a counselor the number of medical visits decreased.

 These counselors use various approaches for providing mental health support.
-Such as cognitive analytical therapy, dialectical behavioral therapy, crisis treatment, group or life changing counseling and substance abuse counseling.
+Such as cognitive analytical therapy, dialectical behavioral therapy, crisis treatment, group or life-changing counseling and substance abuse counseling.

-Importance of counseling
+Importance of Counseling

 According to the American Counseling Association counseling empowers you to achieve mental well being, education, career goals and mental health.

-Mental health counselors play the most significant role by treating those of you who may be suffering from mental health disorders such as schizophrenia, bipolar disorder and post traumatic stress disorder.
+Mental health counselors play the most significant role by treating those of you who may be suffering from mental health disorders such as schizophrenia, bipolar disorder, and post-traumatic stress disorder.

 A Mental health counselor helps you become productive and efficient and by helping you gain a healthy mental well being they help you become an effective member of your society.